parimalp/System-Design-on-Zynq-using-SDSoC/lab3.md

 1. Click on the **Disconnect** button.

 ## Add sobel_filter to Accelerators and Profile
-### Add sobel_filter function for hardware acceleration.
-Change SDSCC compiler setting to define TIME_EDGE_DETECT symbol.
+### Add sobel\_filter function for hardware acceleration.
+Change SDSCC compiler setting to define TIME\_EDGE\_DETECT symbol.
 Build the project.
-###Since this will take time to build, you will import lab3b project from the {source}\lab3 folder and then profile the application.
-The precompiled project has both the sharpen_filter and sobel_filter already added for hardware with the compiler setting added.
+### Since this will take time to build, you will import lab3b project from the {source}\lab3 folder and then profile the application.
+The pre-compiled project has both the sharpen\_filter and sobel\_filter already added for hardware with the compiler setting added.

 1. Switch back to the SDx perspective.
-1. Select **File \&gt; Import**
+1. Select **File &gt; Import**
 1. Double-click on _Import Existing Projects into Workspace_.
 1. In the _Import Projects_ window, click on the _Select archive file_ option, then click the **Browse** button and then browse to _{source}\lab3_, select _lab3b.zip_ and click **Open**.